homanchou/xr/book/12-Enable-Immersive-VR-Experience.md

 ### Summary

 In this chapter we enabled the default WebXR Experience that comes with Babylon.js.
 We launch it after the user dismisses the enter room modal.
 We also add user-agent detection to try to determine if the client is a VR headset and if so, jump into immersive VR after they dismiss the modal.
-Next we added the ability to teleport around the scene.
-We first added a floor component to the backend.
-We then added a new floor system that enables the teleportation feature that comes with Babylon.js.
+Next we added the ability to teleport around the scene using the teleportation feature that comes with Babylon.js.
+To define meshes that are "teleportable", we added a "teleportable" component and a system of the same name to handle it.